 - Providing services in a timely manner; and

 Call: (810) 664-4321

 Providing knowledgeable legal services throughout the State of Michigan: Lapeer County: Including Lapeer, Imlay City, Metamora, Dryden, Almont, Columbiaville, Clifford, North Branch & Otter Lake; Genesee County: Including Flint, Davison, Otisville, Goodrich & Burton; Tuscola County: Including Caro, Millington, Mayville, Vassar & Kingston; Sanilac County: Including Brown City, Marlette, Melvin &, Peck; St. Clair County: Including Capac, Emmet &, Yale; Oakland County: Including Ortonville, Clarkston, Waterford, Oxford & Leonard.

-Material presented on the Shoults, Picard & Brooks, LLP website is intended for informational purposes only.
+Material presented on the Shoults, Picard & Brooks, PLLC website is intended for informational purposes only.
 It is not intended as professional advice and should not be construed as such.